skip to content

 With Devika Singh, Homelands: Art from Bangladesh, India and Pakistan, Cambridge: Kettle’s Yard, 2019.

 With Lucy Gosling, Helena Reckitt, Hilary Robinson, Art of Feminism, London and San Francisco: Tate and Chronicle Books, 2018. [responsible for: ‘Defining Feminism 1960–1989’.]
-[Translated into French and published by Hugo in 2019; Russian edition slated for 2021].
+[Translated into French and published by Hugo in 2019; Russian edition, 2021; second, expanded edition in English to be released in 2022].

 Peer-Reviewed Journal Articles